This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Deformed clavicle, or clavicle that looks out of place

-- You need support your arm with the other hand to decrease pain
+- Support of your arm with the other hand to decrease pain

 Seek care immediately if:

-- Your shoulder, arm, hand, or fingers turn bluish or pale, or feel cold or numb.
+- Your shoulder, arm, hand, or fingers turn blue or pale, or feel cold or numb.

 - Your pain gets worse, even after rest and medicine.